koopa1338/nvim-conf/README.md

 ### Prerequsites

-For this config to work you need at least the latest neovim stable release installed, for full features use the nightly version.
-The easiest way if you already have installed the rust toolchain is to install a neovim version manager called (bob)[https://github.com/MordechaiHadad/bob] otherwise download a release from the repo or install it through your package manager.
+For this config to work you need at least neovim 0.8 release installed, for full features use the current stable version.
+The easiest way if you already have installed the rust toolchain is to install a neovim version manager called [bob](https://github.com/MordechaiHadad/bob) otherwise download a release from the repo or install it through your package manager.

 the wilder plugin is using python and requires the neovim packages installed